danielkoll/danielkoll.github.io/_pages/about.md

 	<em>August 2022</em>
 	Interested in climate feedbacks?
 Check out the
 	<a href="https://www.essoar.org/doi/abs/10.1002/essoar.10512192.1">preprint</a>
-	of our new paper with Nadir Jeevanjee and Nick Lutkso, which develops an analytical model to explain both the state-dependence and spatial structure of Earth's longwave climate feedback.
+	of our new paper with Nadir Jeevanjee and Nick Lutkso.
+The paper develops an analytical model to explain both the state-dependence and spatial structure of Earth's longwave climate feedback.
 	</li>
 </ul>
 </div>